 Filler migration

 The contents of this article is medically checked by: Drs.
 Tom van Eijk

-Filler migration means that dermal filler appears to have moved or spread outside the area where it was originally intended.
-With lip fillers, this may look like fullness above the lip border, a blurred lip outline or a so-called filler moustache effect.
+Filler migration means that filler appears outside the area where it was originally intended to sit.
+With lip fillers, this may look like volume above the lip border, a blurred lip shape, a less defined Cupid’s bow or a ‘filler moustache’ effect.

+Filler migration